top of page

 All About Emotion Coaching (2024)

 Nicole Weinstein interviews Nicky about Emotion Coaching Practices in Early Years Settings.
-This article explores emotion coaching approaches which help children to self-regulate their emotions and behaviour.
+This article explores emotion coaching approaches which help children to self regulate their emotions and subsequent behaviours.

 Screenshot 2024-09-06 100221_edited.jpg